Now Is the Ideal Time to Consider What Happens Next

 3. How Can You Be Better Prepared?

-A common struggle that many call centers faced is that their infrastructure didn’t allow the flexibility needed to allow for off-site work or to expand existing capacity.
+A common struggle that many call centers face is that their infrastructure didn’t allow the flexibility needed to allow for off-site work or to expand existing capacity.
 This could entail changes to software licensing or expanding infrastructure.
 In some cases, however, this might require replacing the on-site legacy system you have now with a more flexible, cloud-based alternative.

 The one thing you don’t want to do is to return to business as usual and expect a crisis like this will never recur.